albertovalverde/MethodAI/README.md

 ## Introduction

 `MethodAI` is an interactive Streamlit application that aids users in navigating the innovation process by seamlessly integrating various methodologies like **Design Thinking** and **Lean Six Sigma**.
 Leveraging artificial intelligence, the application enhances problem-solving efficiency while emphasizing user-centered principles, enabling rapid prototyping.
-[Design Thinking and Lean Six Sigma](https://www.deloitte.com/es/es/services/consulting/blogs/todo-tecnologia/diferencias-agile-lean-startup-design-thinking.html)

 ## Why?